G0246/scraper-webUI/README.md

 # scraper-webUI

-A very minimal Python web scraper with a web UI, not very efficient.
+A very simple Python web scraper with a web UI, not very efficient.

 ## Features